mrukhlov/udacity_blog/README.md

 Project is available on: https://udacity-multiblog-project.appspot.com.

-Project also can be run locally with `gcloud app deploy` command.
+It also can be run locally with `gcloud app deploy` command.

 I also created test account: udacity/udacity for preview and some sample posts.